kcodedev/mkdocs/docs/AEP/block-coding.md

 ---

-*Ready to start your programming journey?
+*🎯 Ready to start your programming journey?
 Visit [Blockly Games](https://blockly.games/) today and begin creating with code!*